 Learn about your VA Disability Benefits and Child Support.
 When a Veteran receives disability from the VA, it’s a great feeling to know that they have a steady tax-free income.
 The income that they receive aids in supporting themselves.
 There are many ways to claim your disability, and it’s your job to ensure your medical records support it.
 While claims are lengthy, in the long run, they are worth every penny.
 However, what happens to your VA Disability when you are being forced to apply for child support?

 Life takes a turn, and you’re finding yourself in the process of separation and eventually a divorce.
 What if your divorced spouse had a child together?
 What circumstances would you face throughout the process?
-While every state has various rules and regulations that the Veteran must abide regarding child support, the Federal level will get involved, and especially the VA will step in to ensure the proper protocol in place.
+While every state has various rules and regulations that the Veteran must abide regarding VA Disability Benefits and Child Support, the Federal level will get involved, and especially the VA will step in to ensure the proper protocol in place.